 Homemade Sushi is so much cheaper than at the restaurant.
-Sushi is easy and fun to make at home — here’s how!
+Plus, it’s easy and fun to make your own rolls at home, so you can put all your favorite ingredients into your perfect custom roll — here’s how!

-Homemade sushi will never be at the level of sushi from the top sushi restaurants in NYC, but here’s where homemade sushi wins:
+Homemade sushi will never be at the level of what you’d get from the top sushi restaurants in NYC, but here’s where homemade sushi rolls win:

-You get to gorge yourself on a sushi FEAST for like $20, whereas a similar amount of sushi at a restaurant would cost a couple hundred.
+You get to gorge yourself on a FEAST for like $20, whereas a similar amount of food at a restaurant would cost a couple hundred.
 Soooooo worth it, if you ask me.

 Or if you want to try something a little different, you can make Korean Kim Bap.
 It’s fairly similar to sushi, but no raw fish.

 What seaweed should you use for sushi recipes?

 To get started, you need the right kind of seaweed.
 The one on the left below is thick and perfect for rolling (this is the one I use).
 The one on the right is too flimsy.
 I use that seaweed for snacking.
 Make sure you get seaweed specific for making sushi, which it should state on the package.
 It will sometimes say “nori” on the package.